Moving From Within Embodiment & Bodywork Immersion w Daphne Chua

 Mala Dhara Yoga Retreat Center & Eco Resort, Chiang Mai, Thailand

-A journey into the inner senses to uncover our own physical and subtle mind-body mapping, bringing to our consciousness the way we inhabit in our environment and respond to elements and people around us.
-We will unearth the treasure trove of our innate healing through breath, movement, bodywork, meditation and self inquiry.
+The Embodiment & Bodywork Immersion is a journey.
+A journey into the senses to uncover our very own physical and subtle mind-body mapping, bringing to our consciousness the way we inhabit in our environment, and how we respond to elements and people around us.
+It is a journey to unearth the treasure trove of our innate healing through breath, movement, bodywork, meditation and self inquiry.